 Rev 11:7 refers to the beast coming out of the abyss.
-To draw a parallel to the beast coming out of the abyss to a beast inside of a person indwelt by the Holy Spirit is, in my opinion, demonic.
+In my opinion, drawing a parallel to the beast coming out of the abyss to a beast inside of a person indwelt by the Holy Spirit is demonic.

 Blessed and holy is he who has a part in the first resurrection.
-Over such the second death has no power, but they shall be priests of God and Christ and shall reign with Him a thousand years.
-(Rev 20:6 NKJV)
+Over such the second death has no power, but they shall be priests of God and Christ and shall reign with Him for a thousand years (Rev 20:6 NKJV).

 Revelation 14:6 states: “Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach to those who dwell on the earth—to every nation, tribe, tongue, and people”— this is the final witness to the earth-dwellers of God’s love.
-God literally sends an angel one last time to the unbelievers around the world urging them to “repent and believe in Jesus.”
+God sends an angel one last time to the unbelievers worldwide, urging them to “repent and believe in Jesus.”

 Simmons says much of the Bible is allegorical.
 There are many instances where the Bible uses allegory.
 I love allegory, and I use it in my Seventh Dimension Series.
 However, some things one should not allegorize.
 Furthermore, if one does, he better be sure there is not a literal interpretation that fits the meaning of the passage.

 One final comment: I believe, as he mentions in this YouTube video, revival is coming.
-In some parts of the world, revival is happening as I write.
+As I write, revival is happening in some parts of the world.
 Simmons mentioned Nepal explicitly.
 My oldest daughter is from Nepal.
 I adopted her at the age of three and spent two weeks going through the adoption process in-country.
 I can say while I was in Kathmandu, I felt the extreme darkness of a country worshipping the false gods of Hinduism.
 I have only felt that kind of oppression twice in my life, and one of those times was while I was in Nepal.